 (The information above comes directly from DOHaD International).

 The Canadian DOHaD Society is a group of researchers that have come together under one banner.
 The Society is managed by a Council of Officers including an Executive and Regional Representatives.
-The Secretariat and administrative centre is based at the Fraser Mustard Institute for Human Development (FMIHD) at the University of Toronto.
+The Secretariat and administrative centre is based at the Alliance for Human Development, Lunenfeld Tanenbaum Research Institute, Mount Sinai Health System.
 The Council membership moves around the country.

 The founding composition of officials and interim Council members are as follows: